starranuk/worklist/README.md

  - **HTML5** – Markup Langauge for structure and functionality.
  - **CSS3** – Cascading Stylsheets for responsiveness and consistant style throughout the site.
- - **Materialize Framework** – for responsive navigation, grid system, datepicker and dropdown.
+ - **Materialize Framework** – for responsive navigation, grid system, datepicker, collapsible-body and dropdown.
  - **Javascript and Jquery** - utilised for Materialize
  - **Google Fonts** – for Typography.
  - **GitPod** for code editing, saving commits and pushing versions to